Shanghai Metro: Single-Journey Ticket

 Single-Journey tickets can be purchased from ticket vending machines, and at some stations, at a ticket window.
 Single-ride tickets are embedded with RFID contactless chips.
 When entering the system riders tap the ticket against a scanner above the turnstile, and when they exit they insert the ticket into a slot where it is stored and recycled.
 This ticket does not facilitate transfers at a virtual interchange station.
 Passengers would have to purchase a new ticket when reentering the fare gate.

-Shanghai Public Transportation Card
+Public transportation card

-In addition to a Single-Ride ticket, the fare can be paid using a Shanghai public transport card (SPTC or Jiaotong Yikatong), which is similar to the Octopus card of Hong Kong's MTR.
+In addition to a single-ride ticket, the fare can be paid using a Shanghai public transport card.
+Transportation card of other cities that utilizes China T-Union can also be used in Shanghai Metro.
 This RFID-embedded card can be purchased at selected banks, convenience stores and metro stations with a 20-yuan deposit.
 This card can be loaded at ticket booths, Service Centers at the metro stations as well as many small convenience stores and banks throughout the city.
 The Shanghai Public Transportation Card can also be used to pay for other forms of transportation, such as taxi or bus.
 Refunds can be obtained at selected stations.